andrewdwallo/filament-companies/README.md

 MAIL_FROM_ADDRESS="filament@company.com"
 MAIL_FROM_NAME="${APP_NAME}"
 ```
-> PORT does not matter
+> Port does not have to be specified

-### Note
+### Notice
 * This package is supposed to be a Filament Context and is planning to be used as one in Filament V3.
-* The default view after installation is not supposed to be the "Admin" Context, this would be the view that a "company owner or company user" would see.
+* The default view after installation is not supposed to be the "Admin" Context, this would be the view that a "company owner" or "company user" would see.
 * There are methods to support an "Admin" Context if wanted.